some file

 CSfC Alignment

-NetBird's security features build on top of the NetBird open-source project, a WireGuard-based mesh VPN with centralized management.
-The upstream project provides the peer-to-peer connectivity, NAT traversal, access control, and management infrastructure that NetBird extends with its double VPN architecture.
+QuFabric's security features build on top of the NetBird open-source project, a WireGuard-based mesh VPN with centralized management.
+The upstream project provides the peer-to-peer connectivity, NAT traversal, access control, and management infrastructure that QuFabric extends with its double VPN architecture.